You'll only deal with us. We are not a lead generation company.

 If you believe the ‘pay as you go’ mobile card readers are the way to go there are only a handful to consider.

 CNP transactions are processed in essentially the same way as an online transactions.
-Since the cardholder is not physically present, the software on the physical terminal allows it to contact the acquiring bank and process the transaction remotely.
+Since the cardholder is not physically present, the transaction rates will tend to be higher due to the higher risk.
+The alternative is to enter in your customers’ card details into a virtual terminal which most payment processors will offer.

 You may also be interested in: